The Blogs at Penn State (Movable Type) service is discontinued in 2014.

 I don't want to lose my blogs.psu.edu content.
 Can I move it to Sites at Penn State?

 Yes, it's a simple process!
 If you currently have a blog or site at blogs.psu.edu, we encourage you to migrate it to Sites at Penn State as soon as possible.
 Use this step-by-step guide to migrate your site content.

 Can I still create a blog at blogs.psu.edu?

 You will be able to create a new blog at blogs.psu.edu until May 12, 2014.
 However, if you do so, you will have to migrate your content before August 18, 2014 if you intent to keep the site.
 To avoid this inconvenience, we encourage you to use Sites at Penn State instead.

 What if I don't move my blog from blogs.psu.edu before the service is shut down on August 18?
 Will I lose my content?

-After blogs.psu.edu is shut down, your content will still remain in your PASS space.
-However, it will be a collection of files and will not be a fully functional website and you will no longer be able to edit your content via the blogs.psu.edu dashboard.
+After blogs.psu.edu is shut down, your published content still remains in your PASS space.
+However, it is a collection of files and is not a fully functional website and you can no longer edit your content via the blogs.psu.edu dashboard.

 What if I have more questions or need help?

 Feel free to contact us with your questions or concerns about this change.